juniorsundarCasual/TGT/vault/volume-4.chapter-252.md

 "No," Krish said amidst a gleeful snort.
 Jace sighed at his friend's uncharacteristic mischevious demeanour and scratched his forehead in vexation.

 Seeing this, Krish coughed and took over.
-"The Hidden Celestial Sect follow a special kind of cultivation method that relies on the precise state of the celestial bodies for specific effects."
+"The Mystic Celestial Sect follow a special kind of cultivation method that relies on the precise state of the celestial bodies for specific effects."

 "How so?"
 Marie asked back.